by Joel Turnipseed

 But Ellen stumbles upon another man, unannounced to her father, and her discovery of him is a puzzle to the very end, one which delights from its inception.
 He was lying in the bush, unshaven, disheveled, obviously worn—

 Concerning the bodies of men, the visible areas: they have the scars.
-Men tend to accumulate them, almost as women wear jewellery.
+Men tend to accumulate them, almost as women wear jewelry.
 To carry a scar is to carry a story.
 The very suggestion can extend a person.
-Beneath every scar, then-a story, unfortunately.
+Beneath every scar, then—a story, unfortunately.

-The man, unnamed throughout, proceeds to weave his sad art-his stories-into the paddocks of eucalpyts and into Ellen's life.
-And this is the task of the nameless storyteller: to name each eucalypt without uttering its nomenclature, to tell its story directly in the language of our lives-not in the parallel figuring of Mr. Cave, whose Latinate naming is at best the seed for metaphor.
+The man, unnamed throughout, proceeds to weave his sad art—his stories—into the paddocks of eucalyptus and into Ellen's life.
+And this is the task of the nameless storyteller: to name each eucalypt without uttering its nomenclature, to tell its story directly in the language of our lives—not in the parallel figuring of Mr. Cave, whose Latinate naming is at best the seed for metaphor.
 Ellen's engagement with the stranger's stories, despite their crookedness, their oblique falsehoods seeding a straighter truth, culminates in a fugue of desperation whose glorious resolution is Bail's greatest accomplishment.

 Camouflage closes with the title story, in which the forty-year-old piano tuner Eric Banerjee discovers in painting indiscernible patterns on a desert Aerodrome during World War II, an unexpected joy in abandonment to large forces: the burning presence of the unpainted hangar, the loudmouthed freedom of Americans, and the great undertow of fate sweeping against personal agency in time of war.
 In what may be the most straightforward and quiet of his stories, Bail creates a living doubt: